Earth Notes: On Website Technicals (2019-10)Updated 2021-05-14 18:18 GMT.

 I still did that with the top and tail of the piece, but the bulk of it was not pre-scripted: Adam ad-libbed into Audacity.

-So I edited out coughs etc, then manually transcribed the approximately 5 minutes of Adam over the course of a couple of hours.
-(Some of which was spent perched on the sofa of a Radbot ECO3 client that I was visiting, while waiting for a taxi!).
-I used Audacity to play (say) 5 to 10 seconds at a time, as often as needed, to type the words.
+So I edited out coughs etc. Then manually transcribed the approximately 5 minutes of Adam over the course of a couple of hours.
+(Some of which was spent perched on the sofa of a Radbot ECO3 trialist that I was visiting, while waiting for a taxi!).
+I used Audacity to play circa 5 to 10 seconds at a time, as often as needed, to type the words.

 Some helpful features of Audacity for this task: